twistedPan/Generative_Computer_Graphics/README.md

   - ### Day 4

-    __Homework:__ Read more about the history of gernerative art and look for an artist, whose art you like.
+    __Homework:__ Read more about the history of generative art and look for an artist, whose art you like.

       Bradley G Munkowitz | Marcin Ignac
       | :------------: | :------------: |
       <img src="pictures/i_ora-summoners-halo-Bradley-G-Munkowitz.jpg" width="100%"> | <img src="pictures/i_Inflows-Outflows-by-Marcin-Ignac.png" width="50%">

-    __Idea:__ Display each of the 1024 frequencies as point on a circle and create a soundwave-like circle.
+    __Idea:__ Display each of the 1024 frequencies as a point on a circle and create a soundwave-like circle.
     Like the picture of Bradley G Munkowitz